pdobsan/pynauty/README.md

 is a Python/C extension module using library components from the [Nauty](https://pallini.di.uniroma1.it/) package by Brendan McKay.

+**Current version** under development: 1.0b1+nauty27r1

 ## Usage

-Here is an example of `pynauty`-s usage in an interactive session.
+Here is an example of `pynauty`'s usage in an interactive session.

 ```python
 >>> from pynauty import *